christophertacon/Blog/tools-pelican/content/continuous-integration/CI.md

 Authors: Ryan Pepper, Alvaro Perez-Diaz
 Summary: A post about Continuous Integration in GitHub

-This blog entry accompanies a workshop deliverd on 22/02/2016 as part of Advanced Computational Methods II.
+This blog entry accompanies a workshop delivered on 22/02/2016 as part of Advanced Computational Methods II.
 It can also be used as standalone exercise.

 # Continuous Integration - What is the point?